mozammil89/beckn-onix-aws-cdk/README.md

 ## Prerequisites

-- An Amazon EKS cluster
+- **An Amazon EKS Cluster**: Ensure that your Amazon EKS cluster has the [Amazon EBS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/pv-csi.html) and [Amazon EFS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html) add-ons installed.
+These drivers are necessary for managing storage resources and volumes for BAP/BPP services.
-- Kubectl client configured with Amazon EKS cluster
+- **Kubectl Client**: Configured with the Amazon EKS cluster.
-- Helm 3 client
+- **Helm 3 Client**: For managing Helm charts.
-- A PostgreSQL database instance (managed by AWS RDS Aurora in this case)
+- **A PostgreSQL Database Instance**: Managed by AWS RDS Aurora in this case.
-- Public domain/sub-domain along with SSL certificates (for HTTPS)
+- **Public Domain/Sub-Domain**: Along with SSL certificates for HTTPS.

 ### Domain and Subdomains